ScottFreeCode/mocha-exports-amd/README.md

 ### in browser

-Have your page (or the test-running module it loads) require the test modules prefixed with "mochaExport!" before running Mocha:
+Have your page (or the test-running module it -- or a browser test harness such as Karma -- loads) require the test modules prefixed with "mochaExport!" before running Mocha:
 ```js
 require(["mochaExport!myTest1","mochaExport!myTest2"], function() { mocha.run() })